nathankleyn/nathankleyn.github.io/_posts/2018-01-02-data-only-images-in-docker-by-abusing-copy-from.md

 I recently employed a little trick to make Docker data-only images which can be joined into other Docker images as needed.

-Image you have a set of configuration that you want to store somewhere separately to the code.
+Imagine you have a set of configuration that you want to store somewhere separately to the code.
 Well, you can make a Docker image of _just_ this configuration very easily:

 ```dockerfile
 FROM scratch
 ADD ./ /fake-config
 ```

-The only thing in this image will be the directory you added, making it as barebones as possible [^1].
+After building it with `docker build -t test/fake-config .`, the only thing inside this image will be the directory you added.
+This is the most barebones image it is possible to make outside of `scratch` itself [^1].

 Now, you may wonder what the use of an image like this is — after all, it can't be executed or run because it has no binaries inside.
 Enter the `COPY --from` command: